 - 1. An ongoing course of treatment for a life-threatening condition; - 2.
 An ongoing course of treatment for a serious acute condition, such as chemotherapy; - 3.
-Pregnancy in the second or third trimesters, through the postpartum period; or - 4.
+Scheduled non-elective surgery, including postoperative care; - 4.
+Pregnant and undergoing a course of treatment for pregnancy.
+Health services may continue to be provided through the postpartum period; or - 5.
 An ongoing course of treatment for a health condition for which a treating physician or health care provider attests that discontinuing care by that physician or health care provider would worsen the condition or interfere with anticipated outcomes.